Portage Inlet Sanctuary Colquitz Estuary Society

 Our PISCES Society

-A volunteer Board of Directors is elected at the annual meeting to represent the Society membership regarding local community issues with respective local agencies and governments.
+A volunteer Board of Directors was elected at the annual meeting to represent the Society membership regarding local community issues with respective local agencies and governments.

 PISCES Mission Vision